 If you or your partner have made an application for Temporary Additional Support, you must take all necessary steps to get other assistance towards costs and take reasonable steps to increase your income and reduce costs where possible.

-How much you can get
+How much you can get?

 This depends on your current circumstances.
 This support may be paid for up to 13 weeks.

+U

 Unsupported Child’s Benefit

 Unsupported Child’s Benefit is a weekly payment which helps carers supporting a child or young person whose parents can't care for them because of a family breakdown.